 Clients are also likely to be very vulnerable when they come for therapy.
 How can I be sure, if I tell them things about me, they won’t feel they have to help me somehow or think I have a hidden agenda for telling them that stuff?
 How can I be sure they won’t read more into my self-disclosure than I intend and start to believe we have a relationship that goes beyond therapy into some place my ethical obligations forbid me taking a client?
 How can I be sure I won’t forget my ethical obligations and get too close to the client thus taking advantage of their vulnerability?

 It’s just as risky from another perspective too.
 The last thing a therapist needs is a client who says “all she did was moan about her own problems” if you say a single word, literally, about yourself!
 There is also a risk the client will reject me or try to use information I give them about myself to harm me.

 One of the major obstacles to good mental health, however, is an inability to connect to other people in positive ways.
 Sometimes people have nobody in their personal lives they can do that with.
 They may come from an abusive or uncaring family and have failed to make good, supportive, friendships for example.

 A client can learn good communication techniques in therapy.
 A therapist can teach mediation, assertiveness, anger management, how to control problem thinking and a whole range of other useful skills.
-They can even create a safe place for the person to practise the new skills.
+They can even create a safe place for the person to practice the new skills.
 Traditional therapy has a lot to offer but some people find the refusal of their therapist to self-disclose off-putting.